Yanpeng Yu

 Download my resumé.

-I am a fourth-year Ph.D. student at the Department of Computer Science, Yale University, advised by Professor Anurag Khandelwal and Professor Lin Zhong.
+I am a fifth-year Ph.D. student at the Department of Computer Science, Yale University, advised by Professor Anurag Khandelwal and Professor Lin Zhong.
 My research focuses on designing efficient cache-coherence and synchronization protocols for large-scale shared memory systems such as disaggregated memory or CPU-GPU shared memory.

 Prior to my Ph.D. study, I was an undergraduate student at Peking University.